Internet research: Websites' search feature

-Meta search engines

-A Meta search engine enables users to enter a search query once and it runs against multiple search engines simultaneously, creating a list of aggregated search results.
-Since no single search engine covers the entire web, a meta search engine can produce a more comprehensive search of the web.
-Most meta search engines automatically eliminate duplicate search results.
-However, meta search engines have a significant limitation because the most popular search engines, such as Google, are not included because of legal restrictions.

-Web directories

-A Web directory organizes subjects in a hierarchical fashion that lets users investigate the breadth of a specific topic and drill down to find relevant links and content.
-Web directories can be assembled automatically by algorithms or handcrafted.
-Human-edited Web directories have the distinct advantage of higher quality and reliability, while those produced by algorithms can offer more comprehensive coverage.
-The scope of Web directories are generally broad, such as Curlie and The WWW Virtual Library, covering a wide range of subjects, while others focus on specific topics.

 Specialty search tools

 Specialty search tools enable users to find information that conventional search engines and meta search engines cannot access because the content is stored in databases.
 In fact, the vast majority of information on the web is stored in databases that require users to go to a specific site and access it through a search form.
 Often, the content is generated dynamically.
 As a consequence, Web crawlers are unable to index this information.
 In a sense, this content is "hidden" from search engines, leading to the term invisible or deep Web.
 Specialty search tools have evolved to provide users with the means to quickly and easily find deep Web content.
 These specialty tools rely on advanced bot and intelligent agent technologies to search the deep Web and automatically generate specialty Web directories, such as the Virtual Private Library.